mannyvergel/oils-js/README.md

 * Restart server.
 * Access your controller with your browser: http://localhost:8080/test

-### Plugins
+### Plugin Support

+Basically there are two steps to make a plugin work:

+1. Install the required module in node_modules directory via npm install or package.js,

+2. and declare it /conf/conf.js (see /conf/conf.js for more information).

-Check plugin folder's [README.md](https://github.com/mannyvergel/oils-js/tree/master/templates/basic/conf/plugins) for more information.
+Creating your own plugin is easy; you just hook onto events of oils.
+See the (oils-plugin-basic)[https://github.com/mannyvergel/oils-plugin-basic] for more information.

 ### Event Hooks